Anita Kruse – Commencement Remarks

 We talked about Maryville’s plans to create a similar program that would serve the children’s hospitals in St. Louis through the music therapy department here, and I couldn’t be happier that Maryville’s own Kids Rock Cancer Program was launched in November.

-I was able to attend the kick off events last fall where I met some of your wonderful faculty, including Cynthia Briggs, head of the music therapy department, and was reminded of my time in college and the significant influence my professors had on the course of my life.
+I was able to attend the kick off events last fall where I met some of your wonderful faculty and was reminded of my time in college and the significant influence my professors had on the course of my life.

 I had an amazing teacher in graduate school at the University of Michigan.
 His name was Theodore Lettvin and he taught the doctoral piano students.
 I was fortunate to be accepted into his class as a master’s student and so blessed to study with such an incredibly brilliant pianist.